Fairy Creek old-growth logging protests

 Protests against old-growth logging in the southern Vancouver Island region of British Columbia (BC), Canada, escalated through later 2020 and into 2021.
 These events, many coalescing around the Fairy Creek watershed northeast of Port Renfrew, represent a critical moment in BC's recurring history of conflict related to ecological values and the forest industry, recalling the Clayoquot Protests (or "War in the Woods") of the early 1990s.
-It has been described as "one of the largest [acts of] civil disobedience in Canadian history," with 1,188 arrests made by December 2021, making it the largest act of civil disobedience in Canadian history.
+With 1,188 arrests made by December 2021, it is the largest act of civil disobedience in Canadian history.

 Background

 In August 2020, protests against old growth logging began to escalate in remaining sensitive watershed areas in southern Vancouver Island.
 Precipitating events included the release in Fall 2020 of a major report and recommendations related to managing and protecting old growth forests in British Columbia and subsequent delay in implementation of the report recommendations, together with increased logging activity in sensitive old growth areas of South Vancouver Island, including the Fairy Creek Watershed, by Teal Jones, a forestry company based in Nanaimo.